Ron W. Miller

 Ronald William Miller (April 17, 1933 – February 9, 2019) was an American businessman and professional American football player.
 He was president and CEO of The Walt Disney Company from 1980 to 1984 and was president of the board of directors of the Walt Disney Family Museum.
 Miller was the son-in-law of Walt Disney.

-Early life
+Early life and education

 Ronald William Miller was born near Los Angeles.
 His mother, Stella (Bennett), worked in a candy factory and his father, John W. Miller, was a tire salesman who emigrated from Canada before his son's birth.

-He attended the University of Southern California where he played on the Trojan Football Team and was initiated into the Sigma Chi Fraternity.
+He attended the University of Southern California where he played on the Trojan Football Team and was initiated into the Sigma Chi fraternity.

 Football

 Miller then served in the Army and played professional football before he was knocked unconscious during a game, one where Walt Disney was in attendance.
 Miller told entertainment reporter Dale Pollock in August 1984: